E-type asteroid: E-Belt

 The E-type asteroids of the Hungaria family are thought to be the remains of the hypothetical E-belt asteroid population.
 The dispersal of most of that hypothetical E-Belt might have been caused by the outward migration of the gas giants of the Solar System according to simulations done under the Nice model – and these dispersed E-Belt asteroids might in turn have been the impactors of the Late Heavy Bombardment.

 Exploration

-On September 5, 2008, ESA's robotic spaceprobe Rosetta visited the E-type asteroid 2867 Šteins.
+On September 5, 2008, ESA's robotic space probe Rosetta visited the E-type asteroid 2867 Šteins.
 Spectral data from the spacecraft confirmed the asteroid was composed mainly of iron-poor minerals such as enstatite (magnesium-rich pyroxene), forsterite (magnesium-rich olivine) and feldspar.